Working with POT files in Loco Translate

 Do I need a template?

 Scanning source code for translatable strings can be slow.
 You won't notice the difference with small bundles, but with thousands of lines of code across many source files you really will.
-Reading even a large POT file is fast.
+Reading even a large POT file is very fast.

 Scanning particularly large source files can use a lot of memory.
 If you have a strict memory limit on a shared server, you may find it needs more than you've got.
 See FAQ on memory crashes.